cfe84/plaf/README.md

 **Use tags**

 If you use tags in your md files, then plaf will use them and generate a tags index.

+**Copy resource files**

+If you create a `.plaf/resources` directory, plaf will copy everything from it to the render directory, and will not index it.
+This is useful if you want to include things like fonts or CSS.